TU-Delft-DCC/TU-Delft-DCC.github.io/docs/infrastructure/gitlab/gitlab_docker.md

 - In order to trigger the CI pipeline, you should make a new commit to the GitLab repository.

-- After you have made a new commit to the repository, navigate to Your Project -> CI/CD -> Pipelines to check the status of CI/CD pipelines connected to your repository.
+- After you have made a new commit to the repository, navigate to Your Project -> Build -> Pipelines to check the status of CI/CD pipelines connected to your repository.
 If you find a green message that says “passed” with a check mark then congratulations, your pipeline works!
 If you see a red message that says “failed”, check to see the error message associated with it - sometimes you need to reconfigure your .gitlab-ci.yml file to make sure it uses the correct formatting and defines the tests appropriately.

 ![Screen_Shot_2020-11-17_at_11.56.41](https://gitlab.tudelft.nl/acryan/data-management-for-researchers/-/wikis/uploads/f7aadbc87f49d31de4da37a2f8a76ef3/Screen_Shot_2020-11-17_at_11.56.41.png)